RishiAITech/RishiAITech/README.md

 ## 🏢 About Us

-**Rishi Ai Tech** is a technology-focused software company delivering high-quality, scalable, and secure digital products.
+**Rishi Ai Tech** is a technology-driven software company delivering high-quality, scalable, and secure digital products.

-We collaborate with startups, enterprises, and growing businesses to convert ideas into powerful software solutions using modern engineering practices, clean architecture, and emerging technologies.
+We work with startups, enterprises, and growing businesses to transform ideas into powerful software solutions using clean architecture, modern engineering practices, and emerging technologies.

 > 💡 *Our vision is to build software that is simple to use, powerful in performance, and scalable for the future.*